US ambassador: Victims in Amsterdam stabbing are Americans

-AMSTERDAM (AP) — The U.S. ambassador to the Netherlands says that two people stabbed in an attack at the Dutch capital’s main railway station on Friday are both American citizens.
+AMSTERDAM (AP) — Two people wounded in a knife attack at the Dutch capital’s busy main railway station on Friday are both American citizens who were visiting the Netherlands, the U.S. ambassador said Saturday as police investigated possible motives, including the possibility it was an extremist act.

-Police shot and wounded a 19-year-old Afghani man immediately after the attack and are questioning him as a suspect.
+Police shot and wounded a 19-year-old Afghan man immediately after the attack and are questioning him as a suspect.

-Ambassador Pete Hoekstra issued a written statement Saturday saying embassy officials had been in touch with the victims or their families.
-Police say they have serious but not life threatening injuries.
+A dramatic photo captured by a passerby shows two police officers pointing their pistols at a man wearing jeans and sneakers lying on the ground inside a tunnel in the station.

-Hoekstra says, “We wish them a speedy recovery and are working closely with the City of Amsterdam to provide assistance to them and their families.”
+Ambassador Pete Hoekstra issued a written statement saying embassy officials had been in touch with the victims or their families.
+Police say they have serious but not life-threatening injuries.
+Authorities did not disclose the identities of the victims.

 Most Read Nation & World Stories